marcosgilf/blog/docs/about/index.md

 I'm Marcos Gil, a web developer based in Madrid.

+I'm working as a Software Engineer at IKEA.

-I'm working as a frontend engineer at ING 🦁.
+In my previous experience I worked as a frontend developer at ING  🦁.

-We are working closely with web standards, HTML, CSS and lots of javascript!
-We are not using frameworks, just **web components** on top of a set of common libraries:
+Where we were working closely with web standards, HTML, CSS and lots of javascript!
+We were not using frameworks, just **web components** on top of a set of common libraries:

 lit-html < lit-element < lion < ing-web